mylesagray/Arma3Server/README.md

 ## Discord bot

 To use the discord bot and get status updates in your preferred server and channel, you need to create an Application in Discords [Developer Portal](https://discord.com/developers/applications).

 After doing so you need to create a bot for that application and copy the created Token into your .envs `DISCORD_TOKEN`.
 Now head over to `OAuth2\URL Generator` and create a URL asking for `bot` permissions `Read Messages/View Channels`, `Send Messages` and `Manage Messages`.

 Via the generated url you can now invite the bot to your preferred server, check out the provided functions using `!help`.

+## TODO

+* Clean up Dockerfile to make builds faster
+* Make bot resilient to `SteamQuery` failures
+* Re-visit Exception handling across the board
+* Add unit tests
+* Run `autopep8` and `pylint` as part of CI